-- Supporting birth defects (BD) monitoring based on international standards.
+- Implement birth defects (BD) monitoring based on international standards.

 - Development of information resources for medical students, interns and physicians in the fields of Medical Genetics, Teratology and Dysmorphology.
 A unique and popular data resource created by OMNI-Net is the Ukrainian Teratology Information System (UTIS), one of five companion websites providing information to physicians and families on subjects of developmental anomalies.

 OUR STORY in more detail: OMNI-Net supports birth defects monitoring based on international standards in three provinces of Ukraine (Volyn, Rivne and Khmelnytsky).
 As a result, the OMNI-Net Birth Defects Prevention Program is a member of the International Clearinghouse for Birth Defects Surveillance and Research (ICBDSR) and European Surveillance of Congenital Anomalies (EUROCAT).
 Data collection according to EUROCAT and ICBDSR methods allows controlling data completeness and quality, monitoring birth defects rates, as well as finding contrasts in their ratios.
 In addition, in collaboration with health care departments of the three provinces population neonatal registries based on international standards are being developed.

 OMNI-Net also supports research to better understand alcohol influence on child development during the pregnancy, as well as to improve FASD diagnosis and prevention, and to develop strategies of early intervention and medical care.